Scientific Program

 DMRT Transcription Factors in the Control of Nervous System Sexual Differentiation

-Rafael Casado-Navarro et al.
+Casado-Navarro R et al.

 Sexually Dimorphic Differentiation of a C. elegans Hub Neuron Is Cell Autonomously Controlled by a Conserved Transcription Factor